RifqiTaw/RifqiTaw/README.md

 ### About Me 📄

-Hello outlander, my name is **Rifqi Taufiqurrohman**, a passionate and ambitious junior **fullstack developer** with a fervent dedication to the world of **Web Development**.
-Currently, I am a student at the esteemed **Universitas Negeri Malang**, where I’m in the midst of my exciting journey through the third semester of my **computer science** program.
-With the fire of ambition burning brightly in my heart, I venture forth into this mystical domain, where code weaves the fabric of reality, and websites are the portals to new adventures.
-The arcane arts of programming are my sword and shield, and I’m always ready to engage in battle with the most intricate challenges that the **digital wilderness** throws my way 🗺️🗡️🔥.
+Hello, my name is **Rifqi Taufiqurrohman**, a passionate and ambitious  **frontend developer** with a fervent dedication to the world of **Web Development**.Currently working in Telkom Foundation As a Frontend Developer
+Since 2022, I’ve been dedicated to crafting interactive, user-friendly interfaces that solve complex challenges with clean and efficient code.

+I specialize in building responsive web applications using modern technologies like Vue.js, Nuxt.js, and Tailwind CSS, always striving to create seamless user experiences.
+With a keen eye for design and attention to detail, I turn ideas into engaging digital solutions that not only look great but function flawlessly across all devices.

+Let’s build something amazing together! 🗺️🗡️🔥.

 ### Tech Stack 🔥